Verity Firth: Career

 Following the caucus election of Nathan Rees as Leader of the NSW Labor Party and Premier in September 2008 and ensuing New South Wales government reshuffle, Firth was appointed as Minister for Education and Training.
 She won early praise for her demand to the federal government that it fund state public schools to the same level as private schools.
 During her tenure as Education Minister, she was regarded as a future Labor leader.
 Firth retained the Education portfolio under Rees' successor, Kristina Keneally.

 During early 2009, the then Rees Labor Government announced the CBD Metro project.
 Controversial from the start, the CBD Metro project dominated the Sydney news for much of the year.
 Firth received media coverage for her opposition to the CBD metro, in the event that it would mean a bus interchange at Rozelle (due to the urban density of the area).
 Firth was also perceived as being at odds with economically conservative sections of the NSW Cabinet after her opposition to the privatisation of Sydney Ferries became public; at the time, the option of privatising Sydney's ferry fleet was examined by the NSW government against the opposition of unions and some residents.
 The Keneally government subsequently announced that the ferries would not be privatised.

 Firth was defeated by Jamie Parker (representing the NSW Greens) as the Member for Balmain at the 2011 state election.
 After her defeat, Firth considered returning to work as a solicitor.
 Instead, however, she was appointed as CEO of the Public Education Foundation, an advocacy organisation providing scholarships for students in need of financial assistance.

-In May 2014, Firth won Labor preselection for the seat of Balmain in the 2015 state election.
-She lost the election to the sitting member, Jamie Parker of the Greens.
+In May 2014, Firth again won Labor preselection in the seat of Balmain for the 2015 state election.
+She lost the election to then sitting member, Jamie Parker.